fjibj/flux/site/helm/helm-integration.md

 Flux-Helm Integration implementation consists of two parts:

-1. *Flux agent* monitors user git repo containing deployment configuration for applications/services.
-On detecting changes it applies the manifests.
+1. *Flux agent* monitors user git repo containing deployment configuration for applications/services, ie Custom Resource manifests.
+On detecting changes it applies the manifests, resulting in creation or update of Custom Resources.

 2. *Helm operator* deals with Helm Chart releases.
 The operator watches for changes of Custom Resources of kind FluxHelmResource.
-It receives Kubernetes Events and acts accordingly, installing, upgrading or deleting a release.
+It receives Kubernetes Events and acts accordingly, installing, upgrading or deleting a Chart release.

 ## More detail

  - Kubernetes Custom Resource (CR) manifests contain all the information needed to do a Chart release.
 There is 1-2-1 releationship between a Helm Chart and a Custom Resource.

+ - Custom resource manifests can be provided several/all in one file, or in individual files

  - Flux works, at the moment, with one git repo.
-For Helm integration this repo will initially contain both the desired Chart release information and Chart directories for each application/service.
+For Helm integration this repo will initially contain both the desired Chart release information (CR manifests) and Chart directories for each application/service.

- - All Chart directories are located under one git path.
-All Charts release configuration is located under one git path.
-The git paths cannot be the repo root.
+ - All Charts release configuration is located under one git path.
+All Chart directories are located under one git path.
+The git paths must be subdirectories under the repo root.

  - Example of Custom Resource manifest:
  ```